Roy-lab/scMTNI/README.md

 ```

 ## Step 3.
 Run
-The data for demo is in ExampleData/.
+The input data for demo is in ExampleData/.
 The expected output is in Results/.
-The estimuated run time for the demo is around 1 minute.
+The estimuated run time for the demo is around 7 minute.

 ### Example uasge of scMTNI with prior network
 ```